 The clinical component of the Rise externship is worth 11 academic credits and is graded on a pass/fail basis.
 Student clinicians carry their own caseload and work on all aspects of their legal files.
-The level of service provided can range from providing summary advice to clients, to supplying unbundled legal services such as document drafting or legal coaching.
+The level of service provided to clients can range from providing summary advice, to supplying unbundled legal services such as document drafting or legal coaching.
 Students will have the opportunity to work on cars that are being argued in both the Provincial and Supreme Courts of British Columbia.
-In some cases, student clinicians will represent clients at the Provincial Court and may occasionally represent clients at judicial case conferences in the Supreme Court of BC or the BC Court of Appeal.
+In some cases, student clinicians will represent clients at the Provincial Court and may occasionally represent clients at judicial case conferences in the Supreme Court of BC.

 Critical reflection is essential to sustaining and developing a community legal practice.
 Rise students reflect on their experiences with clients, with colleagues, the legal system and beyond through weekly reflective journaling and “rounds” where students come together with staff lawyers to share learning goals, challenges and insights.
 Participating in critical reflection and rounds encourages students to help one another and themselves in learning how to problem solve, situate their legal practice within a broader social context, and support their self-care.